 Rochester Institute of Technology is working to understand the sources of marine debris in Lake Ontario, how it moves, and where it ends up.

-The NOAA Office of National Marine Sanctuary Monterey Bay National Marine Sanctuary is collecting and analyzing data to better understand the marine debris problem in the Sanctuary.
+The NOAA Office of National Marine Sanctuary Monterey Bay National Marine Sanctuary collected and analyzed data to better understand the marine debris problem in the Sanctuary.

 Oregon State University, in collaboration with the NOAA National Centers for Coastal Ocean Science and NOAA Marine Debris Program are using uncrewed aerial systems (UAS) imagery, machine learning, and advanced sensors to detect and identify marine debris on shorelines.